Oladipupo-01/LITA-CAPSTONE-PROJECT/README.md

 # LITA CAPSTONE PROJECT

-## Project Title:Excel
- - Sales Performance Analysis for a Retail Store
+## Project Title: Sales Performance Analysis for a Retail Store
- - Customer Segmentation for a Subscription Service

 ## Project Overview:
-### - For Sales Performance Analysis for a Retail Store:
+###  For Sales Performance Analysis for a Retail Store:
 This project aims to collect and analyze data from various regions, stores, and markets to provide actionable insights that will inform business strategies, enhance operational efficiency, and improve customer satisfaction, gaining insights into revenue, units sold, and transaction categories across various regions and stores is critical for driving business strategies and improving overall performance.
 This project systematically collects and analyzes relevant data to provide actionable insights into sales trends, product performance, and market dynamics over different periods.

-### - For Customer Segmentation for a Subscription Service
-   This project involves analyzing customer data for a subscription service to identify segments and trends.
-The goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.

-## Dataset Description

 ## Tools:
 - Microsoft Excel